GluuFederation/docs-clustermgr-prod/docs/source/operations/upgrade.md

 # Upgrades

-## Overview
+## Auto-upgrades
 Cluster Manager has a built-in upgrade feature which checks the GitHub repo for new versions twice a day.
 If a new version is available, CM will prompt you to upgrade.
+Simply accept the prompt to automatically upgrade your instance of Cluster Manager.

+## Manual Upgrades
 To perfom an upgrade manually, simply uninstall the current installation and install latest package.

+!!!
+Attention
     Although this process won't affect `~/.clustermgr4`, and is therefore safe, a [backup](./backup.md) is still recommended before proceeding.

-## Uninstall
+### Uninstall
 To uninstall Cluster Manager:

 ```
 # pip uninstall clustermgr4
 ```

-## Reinstall
+### Reinstall
 To re-install latest package from githbu

 ```